CRAG Benchmark for Agent QnA systems¶

 bash run_sample_data.sh

-Here we showcase a RAG agent in GenAIExample repo.
+Here we showcase an agent system in OPEA GenAIExamples repo.
 Please refer to the README in the AgentQnA example for more details.

 Please note: This is an example.
 You can build your own agent systems using OPEA components, then expose your own systems as an endpoint for this benchmark.

-To launch the agent in our AgentQnA example, open another terminal and build images and launch agent system there.
+To launch the agent in our AgentQnA example on Intel Gaudi accelerators, open another terminal and follow the instructions below.

 export $WORKDIR=<your-work-directory>